guenthertom/stata-crashcourse/units/unit03_setup_environment/README.md

 <h5>Exercise 4 – Pathing</h5>

-You can use `globals` to store paths to your data, working directory, do-files, output folder, etc. <br>
+You may use `globals` to store paths to your data, working directory, do-files, output folder, etc. <br>
-By doing so, you can just call the correct global instead of repeatedly copy-pasting long directory paths.
+By doing so, you may call the correct global instead of repeatedly copy-pasting long directory paths.

 - Create a new folder on your desktop called *stata_crashcourse*.
 - In the new folder, create three subfolders: *do*, *output*, *data*.